xvik/dropwizard-guicey/README.md

 * Follow displayed instruction: add repository and change dependency (NOTE: due to JitPack convention artifact group will be different)

 ### Usage

+> **DEPRECATED** All project documentation was moved to [documentation site](http://xvik.github.io/dropwizard-guicey/).
+Old readme will remain until the next release (after that all these sections will be removed).

 You can use [classpath scanning](#classpath-scan) or configure everything manually (or combine both).
 Auto scan configuration [example](https://github.com/xvik/dropwizard-guicey-examples/tree/master/autoconfig-base):